-The methodology will typically focus on the sidewalks and streets adjacent to the project site, the intersections within one block (e.g., 275 to 800 feet) of the project site, and nearby transit stations/stops (e.g., crosswalks, sidewalks) and major destinations.
+The methodology will typically focus on bicycle facilities (e.g., routes identified in San Francisco's Bikeway Network) on the streets adjacent to the project site and intersections within one block (e.g., 275 to 800 feet) of the project site.
 For projects that require a transportation study and are greater than 300 dwelling units, 100,000 square feet, and/or 50 off-street vehicular parking spaces, the department may typically extend the methodology to two to five block radius, depending on the size of the blocks and the size of the project.
 When a project may impact a wide area, the department will select streets and intersections most impacted by the project to represent the impacts that may occur at other locations.